 Figure 2: Overall process flow diagram of a 500 000 tonnes/annum Direct synthesis DME plant

 3.1 Direct DME Synthesis From Natural Gas: Gas Pre-Treatment: Hydrogen Sulphide Removal and Methane Reforming

 The DME is produced directly from carbon monoxide and hydrogen gas (syngas), which is generated from Natural gas reforming.
 Natural gas in South Africa is sourced primarily from Mozambique via the ROMPCO loop line.
 However, the Natural gas contains hydrogen sulphide (H2S), a corrosive compound, which is to be removed before the gas is processed.

 3.1.1 Absorption Column

 The H2S is removed from the natural gas by the use of an absorption column.
-A desired separation of +- 75% can be achieved when Monoethanolamine (MEA) is used as the liquid solvent in the absorption column.
+The desired separation of +- 75% can be achieved when Monoethanolamine (MEA) is used as the liquid solvent in the absorption column.
 Water is the alternative solvent but very large flow rates are required to achieve the same separation as when MEA was used.
-Due to the large required MEA flow rate, the process would be most cost effective when the MEA is recycled once the absorbed H2S has been removed.
+Due to the large required MEA flow rate, the process would be most cost-effective when the MEA is recycled once the absorbed H2S has been removed.

 3.1.2 Stripping Column